 This version of pide (recipe adapted from Ghillie Basan’s Classic Turkish Cookery book) has a crispy crust but soft in texture, great to serve with mezzes and mop up the delicious juices of the casseroles and indispensable at Turkish Breakfast.
 Important tip: To keep the pides soft and warm, place a dry towel over them when fresh out of the oven.
 You can also reheat them before eating; just sprinkle them with water and place in a hot oven (180 C/ 350 F) for a few minutes.

-Pide bread and many more Turkish pastries and specialties are included at my cookery book, Ozlem’s Turkish Table, Recipes from My Homeland, available to order at this link with a prompt delivery, if you’d like to get it.
+Pide bread and many more Turkish pastries and specialties are included at my cookery book, Ozlem’s Turkish Table, Recipes from My Homeland.
+Signed copies are available to order at this link (and there’s 10 % discount until end of May 12th 2019 as a little gift from us for Mother’s Day) with a prompt delivery, if you’d like to get it.

 - 1 lb. / 450 gr all-purpose plain flour